Ask Dr. Geier – Is an MRI necessary to diagnose an ACL injury?

 Thank you for your time and the excellent website!

 Thank you so much for the feedback on the website.
 I am really glad it has been helpful to you!
 I definitely have some thoughts on your question.
 I don’t really want to address the politics of healthcare in Canada (even though I actually know a fair amount about it with relatives in Canada…).
-My comments pertain to the use of MRI studies to diagnose ACL tears in general.
+My comments pertain the idea of an MRI necessary for an ACL injury.

 Once swelling and stiffness of the knee develop, the injured athlete often guards against these tests in the clinic.
 In this phase (usually between 24 hours and 7 days or so), it can be difficult to get the patient and her lower extremity to relax enough to get clear results with these maneuvers.
 If the diagnosis is unclear, ordering an MRI might be reasonable.